T

 Cassoeula

-A hearty, slow-cooked stew made with pork parts (such as ribs, sausage, and trotters) and Savoy cabbage, typically enjoyed during the colder months.
+A hearty, slow-cooked stew made with pork parts (like ribs, sausage, and rind) and Savoy cabbage, this robust dish is a winter staple, showcasing Milan's tradition of using every part of the animal.

 Where locals eat — best neighborhoods